10 Favorite Ways to Make Coffee While Camping

 AeroPress Coffee Maker

-This is our personal favorite way to make camp coffee.
+This is our personal favorite way to make coffee while camping.
 A combination between a pour-over, French press, and a pneumatic press, the Aeropress delivers incredibly rich and smooth coffee.
-Its quick brew time, unbelievably simple clean-up, and compact size have made the Aeropress our go-to camp coffee maker for the past 5 years.
+With a quick brew time, nearly effortless cleanup, and a compact design, the AeroPress has been our go-to camp coffee maker for nearly a decade!

-Ideal Use: This method is great for car campers, vanlife and RVers, or backpackers really dedicated to their coffee.
-OK for groups of 2-4 people as long as you have a little patience since it brews one cup at a time.
+Best for: This method is great for car campers, vanlife and RVers, or backpackers really dedicated to their coffee.
+While it brews one or two cups at a time, it can work for small groups if everyone has a bit of patience.

-Official Top-Down Brew Method: To learn about the official top-down brew method, it’s best to just watch the official video.
+Official Top-Down Brew Method: To see the traditional top-down method in action, it’s best to just watch the official video.

-Designed to be more compact and travel-friendly, the Aeropress Go is ⅓ smaller than the original.
-However, it comes with a collapsible stirrer, scoop, and filter holder that can all be nested inside a coffee cup.
+• Aeropress Go Travel Coffee Maker: Designed to be more compact and travel-friendly, the Aeropress Go is ⅓ smaller than the original.
+It comes with a collapsible stirrer, scoop, and filter holder that can all be nested inside a coffee cup.

 GSI java Press Camp Coffee Maker